jina-ai/jina/README.md

 #### Feed Data

-Let's try send some random data to it via index functions:
+Let's create some random data and index it:

 ```python
 with f: